-The amicable procedure in Norway
+What is the amicable procedure in Norway?

 In the first stage, the debtor is contacted through the phone, the fax, the email or by post and invited to pay the debt.
 The debtor is also announced regarding the consequences of the non-payment usually consisting in the initiation of the legal procedure.
-The debt collection agency will send a 14 days’ notice containing the name of the creditor, the type of debt, the warning that non-payment will lead to legal and further costs.
+The debt collection agency will send a 14 days’ notice containing the name of the creditor, the type of debt, the warning that non-payment will lead to legal concequences and further costs.

 The legal phase of a debt collection case in Norway

+In some cases, when the debtors do not accept the claim and dispute the debt, the trial is initiated, if not, the Bailiff issues the payment order and the issue is settled.
 In order to initiate the lawsuit, the following documents must be delivered: the copies of the contract signed between the creditor and the debtor, the overdue invoices and a clear statement of account related to the actions took on those invoices.